 We therefore advised our client that she had good prospects of succeeding in her claim and arranged for court proceedings to be commenced against the church.

 Our client found the claim unexpectedly challenging.
-We therefore applied to the Court for a pause in the proceedings to give our client some time away from the claim.
+We therefore asked the court for a pause in the legal proceedings to give her some time away from the claim.
 This was unusual, but Rachel recognised that she needed to do all she could to ensure the well-being of her client.
-The Court was willing to grant a 6 month pause .
+The court agreed to grant a 6 month pause.

 Once matters were able to move forward again, Rachel was able to secure an out of court compensation settlement to bring the matter to an conclusion without the need for the client to give evidence at a trial.